lkotipal/vlasiator/scaling/202506_CSC_Mahti/README.md

 # Strong scaling

-Two cases run, "light" on 2 to 200 nodes, "medium" with 4x larger box (extended in *y* and *z* and lower phase-space density threshold)
+Three cases run, "light", "medium", and "heavy" with progressively larger problems (extended in *y* and *z* and lower phase-space density threshold)

 Tests run with the given cfg.
 All runs using 16 tasks per node, 16 threads per task (multihtreading).
-Change variable `case` in gnuplot scripts between "light" and "medium" to plot the different cases.
+Change variable `case` in gnuplot scripts between "light", "medium", and "heavy" to plot the different cases.

 ![](strong/strong_scaling_light.png)
 ![](strong/strong_scaling_medium.png)